 Scientific Achievements in 2020

 We take great pride in the science and innovation that we help bring to drug development, and the way we work with our customers to design and deliver integrated programs of work that accelerate their medicines to patients.
-We believe it’s important to publish research findings from these collaborations programs of work and hence I’m pleased to share that in 2020 Quotient presented 10 scientific posters at global conferences and had five peer reviewed articles published in scientific journals.
+We believe it’s important to publish research findings from these collaboration programs of work and hence I’m pleased to share that in 2020 Quotient presented 10 scientific posters at global conferences and had five peer-reviewed articles published in scientific journals.
 We are grateful to our customers for their support, and to our talented scientists involved in the research projects.
 We are firm believers that sharing knowledge with the wider pharma community will help accelerate the development of new medicines around the world; therefore details and links to some of the key papers and posters are provided below.

 As we ‘look to the horizon’, we strive to anticipate and address future customer and market needs.
 Throughout 2020, we continued to invest in new drug product manufacturing and analytical technologies across our global site network, including particle size reduction, amorphous solid dispersions, and solid-state characterization.
-Working with customers we also developed new technologies to optimize oral drug delivery, including gastro retentive systems and zero order release formulations.
+Working with customers we also developed new technologies to optimize oral drug delivery, including gastroretentive systems and zero-order release formulations.
 Our multiple research collaborations with leading Universities also continued, which is helping us translate research into industrial practice.
 A recent example is the deployment of 3D printing technology for tablet production in our laboratories.

 Please contact us if you would like any further information